kjleitz/cadu/README.md

 ## The task manager for a modern personal assistant

-<a name="installation"></a>
+Cadu is

 ## Installation

 ### What you need

-- Cadu was written and tested with Ruby 2.3.1, but may or may not run on versions higher or lower than this...
-YMMV
+- Cadu was written and tested with Ruby 2.3.1, but may or may not run on versions higher or lower than this... your mileage may vary
-- This project may or may not work on Windows, but it should be expected to run on Linux or macOS (these instructions are for macOS/Linux)
+- This project may or may not work on Windows, but it should be expected to run just fine on Linux and macOS (these instructions are for macOS/Linux)
-- In addition to Ruby, you need to have bundler installed (`gem install bundler`)
+- In addition to Ruby (see info on how to install Ruby [here](https://www.ruby-lang.org/en/documentation/installation/)—using RVM is recommended), you need to have bundler installed (`gem install bundler`)

 ### Download the project